HaloTrouvaille/YOLO-Multi-Backbones-Attention/README.md

 # Introduction
-This Repository includes YOLOv3 with some lightweight backbones (***ShuffleNetV2, MobileNet***), some computer vision attention mechanism (***SE Block, CBAM Block, ECA Block***), pruning and quantization (reference to my senior's Repository https://github.com/coldlarry/YOLOv3-complete-pruning)
+This Repository includes YOLOv3 with some lightweight backbones (***ShuffleNetV2, GhostNet***), some computer vision attention mechanism (***SE Block, CBAM Block, ECA Block***), pruning and quantization for GhostNet.
-# Updata
+# Important Update
-***2020.5.26
+***2020.6.1
-HuaWei GhostNet will be added as the backbone soon!
+(1) The best HuaWei GhostNet has been added as the YOLOv3 backbone!
+It is better than ShuffleNetV2.
+The result is as following.
-Google IAO quantization will be added soon!
+(2) Add Dorefa quantization method for arbitrary bit quantization!
+The result is as following.
-New pruning strategies will be added soon!***
+(3) And I delete the ShuffleNet and the attention mechanism.
+If you need these previous model or have any question, you can add my WeChat: ssswwwyyy111***
 # Environment
 * python 3.7
 * pytorch >= 1.1.0